 One man raised his hand, “Don’t you think we ought to talk to the other churches in the area to see if they’d want to join us?”
-And within 6 months, 540 churches and parachurch organizations -- including Here’s Life Inner City the compassionate urban ministry of Campus Crusade for Christ -- had linked arms to prepare for the EACH campaign.
+And within 6 months, 540 churches and parachurch organizations -- including Here’s Life Inner City the compassionate urban ministry of Cru -- had linked arms to prepare for the EACH campaign.

 “The only person we brought in from outside of Detroit for this movement was Bekele,” Bob said.
 “I put up some clips of Bekele in the introductory videos and everybody loved that because he is African – the African-American pastors latched onto him immediately.
 When I, a white guy from the suburbs, said this idea was from Africa, the group cheered!”